 Our mission is not only to rescue and shelter disabled animals, but also to show that they can have a wonderful quality of life if they’re only given a chance.
 They get that chance at the farm, thanks to your gifts.

-We have, on average, about fifteen disabled dogs at any one time.
-Here are a few of our current residents – they are excellent examples of the kind of happy and satisifying life that disabled animals can enjoy!
+We have, on average, about fifteen disabled dogs at any one time — and blind Lena, of course!
+Here are some of our current residents they are excellent examples of the kind of happy and satisfying lives that disabled animals can enjoy!

-- Darla: once blind, now she can see
+- Daisy the diabetic dog — once blind, now she can see

 - Bugsy the blind dog

 - Louie the blind Beagle

 - Sunny the dog with a deformed front foot

 For updates on our animals including new arrivals and what they’re doing, please check out our blog